kristopolous/music-explorer/readme.md

         ├── chris mckenzie - Space Royalty-3306453676.mp3
         └── exit-code

-That's all my stuff along with `youtube-dl`'s exit codes that get checked for errors.
+That's all my stuff along with `yt-dlp`'s exit codes that get checked for errors. (this is configurable)

 (and here's the more modern version)